 Our Ethereum Prediction In 2019 (Buy or Sell?)

-Does Ethereum possess the Midas touch?
-We weigh the pluses and minuses of Ethereum and whether you should buy or shun it.
+ETH has richly rewarded early investors, but its price movements have been extremely volatile.
+Let’s weigh the pluses and minuses of Ethereum and whether you should buy or shun it.

 What Is Ethereum?